-In this troubleshooting guide, we will learn to fix the ‘Failed to install dependency’ error message on Kodi.
-This message shows up at the time of the installation of an addon when the associated dependencies cannot be installed.
+In this troubleshooting guide, we will learn to fix the “Failed to install a dependency” error message on Kodi 18.9.
+This message shows up when you try to install a Kodi addon but the associated dependencies cannot be installed.

 Nearly all the addons require the dependencies to scrape the internet and fetch the streams.
-In fact, most of the popular addons require multiple dependencies.
-When you install add-ons such as Exodus, Neptune Rising, Sportsdevil, or any other, the required dependencies are also installed (if they aren’t already installed).
-However, if at least one dependency fails to install, Kodi shows the error, ‘failed to install dependency.’
+In fact, most of the popular add-ons require multiple dependencies.
+When you install add-ons such as Exodus Redux, Covenant, Yoda or any other, the required dependencies are also installed (if they aren’t already installed).
+However, if at least one dependency fails to install, Kodi shows the error, “failed to install a dependency.”
 When the dependency wouldn’t install, you can’t install the addon either.

 1. Clear the Kodi Cache

-Clearing the cache on Kodi sometimes helps you fix the error ‘failed to install dependency.’
+Clearing the cache on Kodi sometimes helps you fix the error “failed to install a dependency.”
 Deleting the cache is a better alternative to clearing the entire data as you do not lose your existing addons and Kodi settings.

-The best way to clear the cache is to through the Ares Wizard.
-If you don’t have Ares Wizard yet, install it first.
-Ares Wizard installation takes about 4-5 minutes.
+The best way to clear the cache is through The Crew Wizard.
+If you don’t have The Crew Wizard yet, install it first.
+The Crew Wizard installation takes about 4-5 minutes.
 You can install it by downloading The Crew Repo and navigating to Program add-ons – it is a wonderful tool to have.

-Step 1: Now, go ahead and launch Ares Wizard.
+1. Now, go ahead and launch The Crew Wizard.
 You will find it at Kodi Homescreen > Add-ons > Program Add-ons.
 The home screen of The Crew Wizard will look like this:

 2. Clear the Kodi Data

 If you received the error message failed to install a dependency on FireStick, you can reset Kodi data on this device from the Settings menu.
-You could also use Ares Wizard to clear the data on all the Kodi supported devices (including FireStick).
+You could also use The Crew Wizard to clear the data on all the Kodi supported devices (including FireStick).

-Install Ares Wizard on Kodi and follow the steps below:
+Install The Crew Wizard on Kodi and follow the steps below:

 It may take a minute or two to clear the Kodi data depending upon its size.
-Once the data is cleared, Kodi will be fresh as new.
-You will lose all your addons including Ares Wizard.
+Once the data is cleared, Kodi will be fresh as new and restart.
+You will lose all your addons including The Crew Wizard.